Intro to Property and Commercial Law (LAWS5008)

 UNIT OF STUDY

 Property law and commercial law are two key sources of rights and obligations in modern western law.
-This subject provides an introduction to both areas of law, and shows the ways in which they are inter-related.
-The unit is designed to provide an opportunity to consider the role these areas of law play in Australian society, as well as giving a good grounding in legal principle.
+This unit provides an introduction to both areas of law, and shows how they are inter-related.
+The unit is designed to offer an opportunity to consider the role they play in Australian society and to give a firm grounding in legal principle.

 Further unit of study information